jamesstidard/Talk-Zoho/README.md

 A python wrapper library for Zoho API calls which aims to unify the API for the different Zoho Products (CRM, Support, Projects etc).

+NOTE: Only the crm client is in a production ready state.

 The library has asynchronous interface i.e.
 ```python
 from talkzoho import CRMClient